What Jane Cameron Architects (JCA) can bring to your project

 We can lift your project out of the ordinary and help you achieve your aspirations and vision.
 We are trained designers who will explore your needs and desires and find inventive and practical ways of enhancing your living environment.

 When you hire an architect, you have a professional on your side who knows the construction industry inside out.
 You are working with someone who has undertaken seven years of architectural training – no other building professional is trained in design and construction to such a high level of expertise.
 The term “Architect” is a protected title and Australian law requires those that use it to be registered with the Architects Registration Board (ARB).

 We can provide you with much more than just drawings, we have the experience to see your project successfully through to completion.
 We can oversee the design, assist with the approvals process, manage the build and keep track of your budget.

 Consulting with JCA at the earliest stage will allow us to get a real feel for your needs so that together you can establish a clear outline brief and a realistic budget.
 We will help reduce the overall design costs and help ensure the project comes in on time and on budget whilst identifying and reducing any potential problems early on.

 Developing the design

-We will work with you to develop designs that will interpret your ideas imaginatively, maximise your investment, ensure your project is cost effective and can help add real value to your project.
+We will work with you to develop designs that will interpret your ideas imaginatively, maximise your investment, ensure your project is cost-effective and can help add real value to your project.
 We will come up with a range of ideas for you to discuss, develop and refine together.

-We can help with the approvals required before your project can go ahead, including preparation of the Town Planning and Building permits.
+We can help with the approvals required before your project can go ahead, including the preparation of the Town Planning and Building permits.